 If you’re new to working out or starting a new fitness program, lightweights may be the right choice.
 Someone may choose to train with less resistance when they are learning the form of new exercises.
 Then once they get the form down and feel comfortable, they can increase the resistance.

-Other things you can consider are that lightweights are an excellent option for reducing the risk of injury – you’re just less likely to hurt yourself using a 5-pound weight over say, a 50-pound weight.
+You can also consider that lightweights are an excellent option for reducing the risk of injury – you’re just less likely to hurt yourself using a 5-pound weight over, say, a 50-pound weight.